29 May How to plan cheap surf trips: prices in Bali

 Surf lessons and equipment

-Prices in Bali for surf lessons (including board rental) are about $50 USD for 2-3 hours.
+Making cheap surf trips of course will include surf lessons (including board rental) are about $50 USD for 2-3 hours.
 If you think or really don’t need a surf instructor you can rent a board from local guys for $5 USD, but don’t expect it to be a good quality.
 A good one will cost you at least $10 USD.
 If you’ve never tried surfing before you should start opening your world of surfing with a surf school and learn with professionals, because it’s a) safer b) easier c) It’s way more fun!

 Hope this information about prices in Bali will help you to plan your holidays properly!
 No matter do you have a “hippie” budget or don’ care about money at all – enjoy your time in this paradise!